China May vehicle sales rise 1.2 pct y/y - Passenger Car Association

-BEIJING, June 8 Passenger vehicle sales in China to retail customers rose 1.2 percent in May from a year earlier, the China Passenger Car Association (CPCA) said on Thursday.
+BEIJING, June 8 (Reuters) - Passenger vehicle sales in China to retail customers rose 1.2 percent in May from a year earlier, the China Passenger Car Association (CPCA) said on Thursday.

 Retail sales totalled 1.8 million vehicles in May, according to data posted on the CPCA website.
 For the first five months of the year, passenger car sales fell 0.9 percent compared to the same period a year ago.